microsoft/verona/experiments/process_sandbox/README.md

 The depth is incremented in the child before it invokes the parent and decremented in the parent when it returns.
 This allows each side to sit in a modal runloop in the stack frame responsible for waiting for the return and handle deeper invocations by local recursion.
 When a runloop is woken up in the child, it checks whether the depth has been decreased by the parent and, if so, returns, otherwise it handles a new invocation from the parent.
-When a runloops is woken up in the parent, it checks whether the depth has been increased by the child and, it so, invokes the correct callback function, otherwise it returns.
+When a runloops is woken up in the parent, it checks whether the depth has been increased by the child and, if so, invokes the correct callback function, otherwise it returns.

 The code for invoking the sandbox is in `SandboxedLibrary::send` in [libsandbox.cc](libsandbox.cc), the code for handling invocations in the child is in the `runloop` function in [library_runner.cc](library_runner.cc).